Welding Stainless -Tip for Tigging Stainless

 I mean let’s face it, you can only push argon out there a certain distance no matter how high you crank up the flow.
 More shielding gas flow is not always better because it can suck air and make things worse.

-That’s where this tip for welding stainless and other alloys comes in handy…this is how to extend that electrode way out there and still get good coverage…and once you have welded with a cup like this in tight spots, you will probably discover all kinds of uses for it because For some metals, it just plain makes the welds look better.
+That’s where this tip for welding stainless and other alloys comes in handy…this is how to extend that electrode way out there and still get good coverage…and once you have welded with a cup like this in tight spots, you will probably discover all kinds of uses for it because For some metals, it just plain makes the puddle flow better and makes the welds look better too.

 Read on to learn why....